14 Top-Rated Hiking Trails in Yellowstone National Park

 8. Slough Creek Trail

 Venturing on the Slough Creek Trail in the northeast Tower-Roosevelt region of the park allows an out-and-back day hike or an exciting overnight adventure.
-Located within the Lamar Valley and the luscious meadows along Slough Creek, the Slough Creek Trail is a popular getaway for anglers, backpackers, and wildlife alike.
+The trail is within the Lamar Valley and along the luscious meadows next to Slough Creek.
+It's a common getaway for anglers, backpackers, and wildlife alike.

-The primitive Slough Creek Campground adjacent to the trailhead has 16 sites available on a first-come, first-served basis.
+The primitive Slough Creek Campground is adjacent to the trailhead and has 16 sites available on a first-come, first-served basis.

 9. Boiling River Trail

-One of the few hydrothermal areas you can interact with at Yellowstone National Park, the influx of hydrothermal water into the icy cold Gardner River creates the heated swimming spot known as the Boiling River.
+The influx of hydrothermal water into the icy cold Gardner River creates the heated swimming spot known as the Boiling River.
+It's one of the few hydrothermal areas visitors can interact with at the park.
 This unique attraction is just north of Mammoth Hot Springs, and a short drive from the Roosevelt Arch at the North Entrance of the park.

 10. Lone Star Geyser